 OMFS is conducted to help implant and embed dental and hearing devices on facial bones, underneath the skin.
 They are also helpful during complicated tooth extractions.
 Diagnosis and treatment of TMD, dentofacial cancer, and other dental deformities is also done through OMFS.

-Dr. Cho and his team of qualified and talented Pasadena oral surgeons have extensive experience in all areas of dental surgery.
+Dr. Mehra and her team of qualified and talented Pasadena oral surgeons have extensive experience in all areas of dental surgery.
 Whether you need a tooth extraction or require surgical treatment for periodontal disease, you can trust the team here for superior-quality and timely help and treatment.

-Once you visit our clinic, Dr. Cho will evaluate your teeth and advise you on your surgical requirements.
+Once you visit our clinic, Dr. Mehra will evaluate your teeth and advise you on your surgical requirements.
 Contact us for more information.

 Cost of the Procedures